moucheng2017/Med-Noisy-Labels/README.md

 │        │   │
 │        │   └───Good # where all good segmentation label are stored in training │        │   │
-│        │   └───Image # where all training images are stored in training │        │
+│        │   └───Image # where all training images are stored │        │
 │        └───validate
 │        │   │